MarqAlejandro/Easyshop2.0/README.md

  - a combo box for filtering through Categories
  - 2 price sliders to filter by a price range
  - a combo box to filter by color
+ - 2 buttons for clearing cart and checking out

 ## Screenshots of output/progression